Start Your Claim

 'You are a 'visitor' if you have permission to be on the premises/land.'

 Even if you were not a 'visitor' i.e. you did not have permission to be on the premises/land, you may still have a claim.
 A child may not have had permission to be on the premises/land but may have been attracted onto the property because of something which was alluring to him or her.
-In the case of a child who enters a property or premises without permission, the 'occupier' of the land/premises has a higher degree of duty to protect him/her against such an allurement which caused him or her to be on their premises or land and subsequently injured.
+It is down to the occupier to ensure safety measures are in place that this is not possible.

-If you want one of our specialist lawyers to fight your case, please call us now on 0800 0747 644 for a free, no obligation assessment.
+If you want one of our specialist lawyers to fight your case for personal injury claims, please call us now on 0800 0747 644 for a free, no obligation assessment.

 So, for example, they are not liable for a slip, trip and falls claim as soon as a defect occurs in a pavement, but only if they fail to repair it within a reasonable time once it has been reported, or when it should have been discovered through a reasonable maintenance regime.
 Records must be kept of such maintenance and must be available for inspection.